-7. What English language requirement must a student meet to be eligible for a Seal of Biliteracy?

-- a.
-Earn a proficient level or higher on Ohio's required state test(s) for high school English language arts currently ELA II for students graduating in 2023 and beyond; or - Earn a remediation-free score on the English and reading sections of the ACT or SAT; or - c.
-Earn a proficient level or higher on an Ohio Department of Education and Workforce approved alternative assessment (TerraNova or Iowa Test); or - d.
-Earn a score of proficient or higher on the grades 9-12 Ohio English Language Proficiency Assessment (OELPA).
+- 7. What English language requirement must a student meet to be eligible for a Seal of Biliteracy? - a.
+Earn a proficient level or higher on Ohio's prescribed state test(s) for high school English language arts; or - Earn a remediation-free score on the English and reading sections of one of the state-recognized college readiness examinations prescribed by division (B)(1) of section 3301.0712 of the Revised Code; or - c.
+Earn a proficient level or higher on an Ohio Department of Education and Workforce approved alternative assessment pursuant to section 3313.619 of the Revised Code; or - d.
+Earn a score of proficient or higher on the Ohio English Language Proficiency Assessment for grades 9-12, or the grades 9-12 assessment approved by the Ohio Department of Education and Workforce pursuant to division (C)(3) of section 3301.0711 of the Revised Code used to assess a student's progress in learning English if the student has been identified as an English language learner.